gosub-io/gosub-engine/tree-construction/README.md

 Then there \*may\* be a line that says "\#document-fragment", which must be followed by a newline (LF), followed by a string of characters that indicates the context element, followed by a newline (LF).
+If the string of characters starts with "svg ", the context element is in the SVG namespace and the substring after "svg " is the local name.
+If the string of characters starts with "math ", the context element is in the MathML namespace and the substring after "math " is the local name.
+Otherwise, the context element is in the HTML namespace and the string is the local name.
 If this line is present the "\#data" must be parsed using the HTML fragment parsing algorithm with the context element as context.

 Then there \*may\* be a line that says "\#script-off" or "\#script-in".
 If a line that says "\#script-off" is present, the